Willem Jan Knoop: The Siborne Controversy

+As a young captain of the Dutch General Staff he wrote a rebuttal of the English historian William Siborne's account of the Battle of Quatre Bras and the Battle of Waterloo, published as History of the War in France and Flanders in 1815 in 1844, in which Siborne portrayed the conduct of the Dutch army at these battles as poor.
+Siborne's book had caused a furore in the Netherlands as Siborne was seen as insulting "the honor of the Dutch army", and of King William II of the Netherlands, who as Prince of Orange had commanded that army at both battles, and was revered as a national hero by the Dutch.

 Though Knoop of course had been only four at the time of the battle, so he had no personal knowledge, he could avail himself of the recollections of many Dutch veterans who had been there, and as a general-staff member he had access to the after-battle reports the Dutch units had made within two days after the battle ended.
-(These archived reports could have been made available to Siborne, and in one case he appears to have been in actual possession of one, but he never bothered to consult them).
-As a trained historian, Knoop now started to research these sources and wrote a detailed repudiation of Siborne's book based on all these sources.
+(These archived reports could have been made available to Siborne, and in one case he appears to have been in actual possession of one, but he never bothered to consult them.)
+As a trained historian, Knoop now started to research these sources and wrote a rebuttal of Siborne's book based on all these sources.
 This book (published with the explicit consent of King William II as a semi-official rebuttal), was received with much enthusiasm in Dutch military circles.
-When soon thereafter there was a false rumor in the Dutch press that Captain Siborne was on his way to demand satisfaction, no less than six officers of horse-artillery spontaneously offered to act as Knoop's seconds, if necessary.
+When soon thereafter there was a false rumor in the Dutch press that Siborne was on his way to demand satisfaction, six horse artillery officers offered to act as Knoop's seconds if necessary.

 Knoop's book was soon translated in French and German, and met with much interest in France and Prussia at the time.
 These translations were sent to the editor of the United Service Magazine, but no acknowledgement was ever received, at least directly.
 However, many years later Knoop received an indirect indication that his book had registered, when in the 17 February 1855 issue of the magazine Athenaeum, in a review of another historical article by his hand (quite unrelated) he was introduced as the man "...who acquired his first reputation by an angry and dashing attack on Captain Siborne.".
-Siborne himself, though not deigning to reply directly to Knoop, wrote an indirect reply in a later edition of his work (reprinted in the modern edition) in which he repeated his characterisation for the Dutch-Belgian troops, and complained about the tone in Knoop's "pamphlet," which he calls "abusive."
-In defense of his claims Siborne merely states that these are based on the testimony of the officers he surveyed.
+Siborne himself, though not deigning to reply directly to Knoop, wrote an indirect reply in a later edition of his work (reprinted in the modern edition) in which he repeated his negative characterisation of the Dutch-Belgian troops, and complained about the tone in Knoop's "pamphlet", which he described as "abusive."
+In defense of his claims, Siborne merely states that these are based on the testimony of the officers' accounts he analysed.